For Birthing and Non-Birthing Parents and Faculty Supporting Students

-Am I, as a pregnant/parenting student, protected?
+Am I, as a birthing or non-birthing parent protected?
 How?

-Reasonable accommodations can include, for example (the following is a non-exhaustive list):
+Reasonable adjustments can include, for example (the following is a non-exhaustive list):

 - A larger desk